LiamBailey/wordpress-flowplayer-beta/readme.txt

 == Upgrade Notice ==

 = 1.2.0 =
-* add videos from Flowplayer
+* add videos from Flowplayer Designer directly in the admin area

 = 1.1.0 =
 * add small new features